Zachho17/Ichimoku_Intraday_Strategy/README.md

 Based on such set up, this strategy might work best during the regime with medium to long term extension in price action.
 It might not work during a relatively tight range market, where it might be more exposed to false signal.

 ## File explanation
-### Rule-based(bt)
+### Rule-based(backtest)
-This file contains backtesting (bt) that I have executed for a set of xxxJPY pairs.
+This file contains backtesting that I have executed for a set of xxxJPY pairs.
 The final output of a summary acts as performance evaluation of the strategy across these pairs.

 ### Rule-based(with PnL chart)
 This file contains a backtesting done on one particularly pair.
 It also includes a graph that indicate accumulated PnL across the backtest period and the drawdown information.